Ashok0/EnderalVREssentials-Nightly/README.md

 [**VR Address Library for SKSEVR v0.29.0**](https://www.nexusmods.com/skyrimspecialedition/mods/58101?tab=files): VR Address Library database for end users.
 This is intended as a VR replacement for Address Library for SKSE for mods designed for it.
 Only download if the mod says this is a requirement.
 It is currently an alpha.
 This is not for SSE.
 This is different from Address Library for SKSE.

+[**Dynamic Animation Replacer for Skyrim VR 1415 v1.1.0a**](https://www.nexusmods.com/skyrimspecialedition/mods/33746?tab=files): This mod dynamically replaces the actors' animations depending on various conditions.
+Supports most actors, including creatures.
+Actors and animations added by mods are also supported.
+No ESP file.

+[**Animation Motion Revolution VR v1.5**](https://www.nexusmods.com/skyrimspecialedition/mods/50258?tab=files): This SKSE plugin removes the mismatch between displacement and custom animations driven by motion data (the infamous ice-skating problem).
+Welcome to 2021 guys.

+[**ADXP Beta v1.2**](https://www.skyrim-guild.com/distar/guidesandnews/mco-guide): A framework that bypasses the animation wall, allowing for modern combat in Skyrim.

 [**Crash Logger VR v1.0.0.2**](https://www.nexusmods.com/skyrimspecialedition/mods/59818?tab=files): Generates crash logs when the game Just Works™.
 This is a VR port using fudgyduff's MIT source.

 [**PapyrusUtil VR - Scripting Utility Functions v3.6b**](https://www.nexusmods.com/skyrimspecialedition/mods/13048?tab=files): An SKSE plugin adding several new scripts with native functions that provide various conveniences related to data storage and other misc functions to the scripter/modder.
 DynDOLOD requirement.